Home

 Awesome

-This framework does SSR + Hydration of all React components, and generates routes for these.
-But for that, you must use the routes helper of this framework (React Router).
-The framework configuration file is at options.json.
+faster_react is a tiny Full-Stack React framework.
+He avoids Overengineering.
+This framework uses its own RSC engine, combining SSR and CSR, and automatically generates routes for React components.
+To utilize this, you must use the routes helper provided by the framework (React Router).
+The framework's configuration file is located at options.json.

-The project has a simple application example demonstrating each functionality.
+Note: The project includes a simple application example demonstrating each functionality.

-It has 0.9% of the code quantity of Deno Fresh.
-Benchmanrk command:
+faster_react has only 0.9% of the code quantity of Deno Fresh.

 git clone https://github.com/denoland/fresh.git